sjhennessy/Credit_Risk_Analysis/README.md

 ## Overview of the loan prediction risk analysis:

-The purpose of this analysis is to use a credit card credit dataset from LendingClub, a lending services company, to oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
+The purpose of this analysis was to use a credit card credit dataset from LendingClub, a lending services company, to oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
 A combination approach was also utilized to over- and undersample using the SMOTEENN algorithm.
-Lastly, two machine learning models were used that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-Six different machine learning models were imported to evaluate the the credit card dataset for credit risk, and determine the best machine learning model to predict credit risk.
+Lastly, two machine learning models, BalancedRandomForestClassifier and EasyEnsembleClassifier, were used to predict credit risk.
+In totlal, six different machine learning models were imported to evaluate the credit card dataset and determine the best machine learning model to predict credit risk.

 ## Results:
 The balanced accuracy score, precision, and recall scores of all six machine learning models are listed along with a screenshot of the jupyter notebook.